For many, the idea of owning a home is awesome. But what about the process of buying one? Not so much.

 Gather & prepare documents

 Taking care of your finances does not just involve creating a budget.
-You need to compile all the necessary documents such as tax returns and bank statements and get your credit card reports.
-These documents are necessary to help you plan your budget and will also be required for your mortgage application.
-Check to make sure the information you have, and that reported by the credit bureaus is correct.
-If not, now is the time to get the inaccuracies taken care of.
+You need to compile all the necessary documents, such as tax returns and bank statements, and get your credit card reports.
+These documents are essential to help you plan your budget and will also be required for your mortgage application.
+Check to make sure the information you have, and that reported by the credit bureaus, is correct.
+If not, now is the time to address the inaccuracies.

 Review your financial situation

-Note that you should be careful of using the so-called ‘free credit check’ services advertised as these can result in monthly subscription charges.
-Also, be aware that each time your credit score is checked via a ‘hard’ inquiry can negatively impact your credit score.
+Note that you should be careful of using the so-called ‘free credit check’ services advertised, as these can result in monthly subscription charges.
+Also, be aware that each time your credit score is checked via a ‘hard’ inquiry, it can negatively impact your credit score.
 Check out this article from the Consumer Financial Protection Bureau for more information on checking your credit.

 Create a budget

 Now that you have a solid understanding of your financial situation, it’s time to create a realistic budget for how much house you can afford.
-Make sure you consider the down payment needed (3.5%-20% of purchase price), plus the additional monthly expenses that come with homeownership such as repairs and maintenance.
-You should plan on at least 1-3% of the home’s purchase price on yearly maintenance depending on the age and condition of the home you purchase.
+Make sure you consider the down payment needed (3.5%-20% of purchase price), plus the additional monthly expenses that come with homeownership, such as repairs and maintenance.
+You should plan on at least 1-3% of the home’s purchase price on yearly maintenance, depending on the age and condition of the house you purchase.
 And, don’t forget to include moving and decorating costs.

 Create your priority list of features